 However, on average, the data shows that doctors make more than lawyers.
 To the surprise of some, the reality is that the discrepancy is not even close.
 Specifically, the average doctor makes $208,000 per year, while the average lawyer makes $118,160.
 These average numbers take doctors and lawyers who are in the peak of their careers — meaning that those just starting do not take this amount.

 Further, the data shows that the bottom 10% of lawyers only make a salary of $56,910.
 Those in this bottom 10% are likely first-year lawyers or those who work in small towns un business for themselves.

 How can this impact law firm practice management?
 The reality is that many who have weighed medical school or law school are upset with their decision after the fact.
 They might not have looked at the data on average salaries before making this decision.

 Student loan debt is also another significant issue for law school graduates.
 The average new lawyer now comes out with an average student loan debt of $84,000 to $122,158 according to the American Bar Association.

 Thus, if the average lawyer is making $118,160 a year (and many do not make close this amount early in their career), but they have an almost equal amount in student loan debt, many lawyers can end up in a difficult financial decision.
 This can result in them jumping from law firm job to another in the hopes of finding a greener pasture that might not exist.

-In the end, many still opt to enter the legal field because they have an interest in the law, they want to help individuals through a difficult times in their life or for other noble reasons.
-If these are the reasons an individual chooses law school over the medical school, most individuals will not regret it.
+In the end, many still opt to enter the legal field because they have an interest in the law, they want to help individuals through a difficult time in their life, or for other noble reasons.
+If these are the reasons an individual chooses law school over medical school, most individuals will not regret it.
 However, if the decision is one based on finances, the statistics show that many lawyers will be disappointed.